ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 ```

 {{% notice Note %}}
-Please use `Developer Command Prompt for VS 2022` with all of the below steps.
+Please use `Developer Command Prompt for VS 2022` with all of the next steps.
 {{% /notice %}}

 #### Clone CPython source code